sparkflows/sparkflows-docs/docs/rest-api-curl/workflow.rst

 For creating a new Workflow set analysisFlowId = 0 & projectId = 33:

-An example request for Creating workflow:
+An example request for creating workflow:

 ::